Table of Contents SaaSMeWho should attend SaaSMe?Coupa InspireWho should attend Coupa...

 SaaS use is growing rapidly – and will continue to do so for the foreseeable future.
-Gartner projects that SaaS will account for 45% of total application software spending by 2021.
-That spending is increasingly decentralized:
+Gartner forecasts that SaaS spending will grow up to $195 billion – up from $167 billion in 2022.
+And that spending is increasingly decentralized.

-For many organizations, this shift to decentralized SaaS makes sense when compared to on-premise software asset management, due to the fact SaaS tools:
+Ownership of SaaS applications in recent years has shifted from IT to individuals and business units.
+That now accounts for more than half (63%) of SaaS spending, and 45% of the application quantity.
+For many organizations, this shift to decentralized SaaS makes sense when compared to on-premise software asset management.
+This is due to the fact that SaaS tools:

 - Offer lower per-solution cost

 - Can be implemented more easily